RoboticCheese/vlc-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X, Windows, and Ubuntu/Debian.
-It uses the dmg, windows, and apt community cookbooks for that support.
+This cookbook currently supports OS X, Windows, Ubuntu/Debian, and FreeBSD.
+It uses the dmg, windows, apt, and freebsd community cookbooks for that support.

 Usage
 =====